Razadarit: Resurgent Ava

 The marriage alliance was of little consolation to Razadarit.
 The invasion had completely backfired.
 Not only had he not gained any territory, but he now had to deal with a far stronger and ambitious Minkhaung.
 In the next three years, Minkhaung went on an acquisition spree of Ava's neighboring cis-Salween Shan states: Onbaung (1404/05), Nyaungshwe (1405/06) and Mohnyin (1406).

 The acquisitions greatly alarmed Ava's neighbors.
 The Ming court, which considered the Shan states its tributaries, sent an embassy on 25 August 1406 to Ava to end the "aggression" at once.
 For Pegu, the urgency was much higher.
 The Pegu court received intelligence that Ava was planning to invade Arakan, and that Pegu would be next.
 Then in November 1406, Ava forces led by Minkhaung's 15-year-old son Minye Kyawswa conquered Arakan.

 Preparation for war

 Ava's conquest of Arakan confirmed Pegu's suspicions.
 Razadarit ordered his court to prepare for war, and removed any veneers of friendly relations.
 He readily gave shelter to the Arakanese prince Min Khayi (or King Min Saw Mon).
 In 1407, he warmly welcomed Minkhaung's brother Theiddat, who defected to Pegu after being passed over for crown prince.
-He now scrapped the 1403 treaty; he stopped sending the annual shipment of elephants and a portion of customs revenue of Bassein.
+He now scrapped the 1403 treaty; he stopped sending the annual shipment of elephants and customs revenue of the port of Bassein.
 The Pegu command fully expected an invasion by Ava at the start of the dry season.
 Even when it did not come—Minkhaung was suppressing a rebellion in the Shan state of Bhamo in the north—Pegu remained fully mobilized as it believed the invasion could still come after Bhamo.